 - Grease 22cm round cake pan/ springform.

-- Stir in the flour, salt, baking powder, ground almond and milk.
+- Stir in the flour, salt, baking powder, ground almond, and milk.
 Fold in 1 cup of raspberries.
 Spoon mixture into prepared pan.
-Level top with spatula.
+Level top with a spatula.

 - Sprinkle remaining raspberries, pushing slightly into the batter.

-- Bake for 1 hour and 25 minutes or until toothpick inserted in the center of cake comes out clean.
+- Bake for 1 hour and 25 minutes or until a toothpick inserted in the center of the cake comes out clean.